 Steve Wolhart is the Southern Region Business Development Manager for Liberty Oilfield Services (LOS).
 Prior to joining LOS, he worked at Liberty Resources (LR) which is a Denver based operator with properties in the Williston and Powder River basins.
 Before that he led Pinnacle (a Halliburton service) and was Director of the Hydraulic Fracture Engineering Center of Excellence at Halliburton.
 Responsibilities included the application of advanced fracture diagnostics for optimizing fracture completion, well placement and infill drilling strategies, the design and evaluation of hydraulic fracturing treatments, reservoir engineering, and integrated field studies.
 Steve has also worked for the Gas Research Institute and Exxon.
 Steve is a member of the Society of Petroleum Engineers (SPE) and was a Distinguished Lecturer for SPE in 2001-2002.
-He has authored or co-authored more than thirty-five papers on hydraulic fracturing, advanced hydraulic fracture diagnostics, restimulation and reservoir monitoring.
-Steve is a licensed Professional Engineer in the state of Texas.
+He has authored or co-authored more than 35 papers on hydraulic fracturing, advanced hydraulic fracture diagnostics, restimulation, and reservoir monitoring.
+Steve is a licensed Professional Engineer in the State of Texas.
 He is a graduate of Texas A&M with a degree in mechanical engineering and a MBA from Southern Methodist University.
 Learn more

-Nick’s client-driven, results-focused approach has allowed him to successfully represent clients of all sizes, from individuals and start-ups to Fortune 500 companies.
+Nick Deutsch is a Hydraulic Fracturing Regulatory Issues Specialist.
+His client-driven, results-focused approach has allowed him to successfully represent clients of all sizes, from individuals and start-ups to Fortune 500 companies.
 He has more than a decade of experience in a wide range of practice areas including complex commercial litigation, eminent domain, and product liability litigation.
 His clients come from an array of industries, including Real Estate, Oil & Gas, and Medical Devices.
 Nick is licensed in all state and federal courts in Texas as well as the Fifth Circuit Court of Appeals, and he has practiced in courts throughout the nation.
 Prior to opening Crump & Deutsch, PLLC, Nick was a Partner at Shook, Hardy, & Bacon, L.L.P.

 Nick received his J.D., with honors, from The University of Texas School of Law, where he was Associate Editor of the Texas Law Review and Justice (President) of the Phi Alpha Delta Law Fraternity.
-He also holds a B.A., cum laude, from Southern Methodist University, where he was a member of Phi Beta Kappa as well as several other honor societies.
+He also holds a B.A., Cum Laude, from Southern Methodist University, where he was a Member of Phi Beta Kappa as well as several other honor societies.

 In addition to practicing law, Nick is a real estate investor and developer, giving him a unique business perspective on legal matters.
 Nick also enjoys classic cars and spending time with his wife, Jen, and their three children.